danielwjchen/angular-pug-template-compiler/README.md

-# angularJS template compiler
+# angularJS pug template compiler

 A commonJS module provides function to compile angular templates written in jade-lang into a JS file.
 It utilizes [$templateCache](https://docs.angularjs.org/api/ng/service/$templateCache).
-The jade files must end with `.tpl.jade` as file extension.
+The jade files must end with `.tpl.pug` or `.tpl.jade` as file extension.

 Please note this compiler runs synchronously.